 Orientation and mobility (O&M) training is learning how to use a white cane to effectively know where you are, where you want to go and the skills to get to your destination.

 Our Orientation & Mobility Training is a one-week residential program.
 Clients stay on our campus and O&M training takes place in a wide variety of environments, such as residential, semi-business, business, city and rural settings.
-The majority of instruction takes place outdoors with the remainder focusing on how to navigate elevators, escalators and moving sidewalks.
+The majority of instruction takes place outdoors with the remainder focusing on how to navigate indoor environments including elevators, escalators and moving sidewalks.

 Our O&M program provides individuals with the skills needed to travel safely using a white cane in a much shorter time frame than traditional O&M programs.
 The one-on-one instruction is tailored to each client’s capabilities, allowing individual needs to be met.